Lydell Sargeant: Education

 Sargeant was a high school football recruit out of the state of California.
 A Pittsburgh native, Sargeant briefly attended Gateway High School in Monroeville, Pennsylvania until transferring to Cabrillo High School in Lompoc, California.

 Sargeant was ranked #11 best athlete in the nation and one of the top players in the state of California.
 Sargeant was named All-CIF, First-team All-State running back and MVP of Los Padres League.

 College

 In 2005, Sargeant accepted an offer to play for Penn State over Stanford University and the University of Oregon.

 Sargeant played college football at PSU as a cornerback, wide receiver, and punt returner.

-In 2009, Sargeant received Second-team All-Big Ten as a cornerback for Penn State, leading them in interceptions and pass breakups.
+In 2009, Sargeant received Second-team All-Big Ten as a cornerback for Penn State, leading the Nittany Lions in interceptions and pass breakups.
 Sargeant went on to train with Hall of Fame cornerback Deion Sanders in preparation for 2009 NFL draft and Combine.

 Sargeant received his bachelor's degree from Pennsylvania State University in 2009.
 He later earned a master's degree in Sport Management Studies in 2013.
+Sargeant is currently pursuing a Doctorate in Education, Organizational Leadership-Organizational Development.